duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_add_replacement_scan`

 ---
-Add a replacement scan definition to the specified database
+Add a replacement scan definition to the specified database.

 #### Syntax